textnet/TN2/README.md

 This is an Excalibur+Electron prototype of the TXTNET.

 ## Handling events
-+ Written Anima: implement
-    + event handlers: on/off
-    + timer event
-    + make sure it is unsubscribable
-+ Anima controller: handling events
++ check that creation of things leads to events
++ add 'observer' role
 - Proxy controller -> send events via network
-- check that creation of things leads to events

 ## Up Next Implementation